-TABLE 4-1: 2004 COL Policy/Program USA COUNTY HO TABLE 4-1: 2004 COLUSA COUNTY HOUSING ELEMENT - PROGRAM EVALUATION MATRIX Evaluation / Results Objectives nme County is in the process of updating its General Plan and will consider whether it is appropriate to include policies in the land use or agricultural sections of the General Plan to address buffering sensitive land uses from agricultural areas.
-Element Opdate Action Program 2.1 Continue to update the Land Use Element of the General Plan as necessary to provide for sufficient land area, circulation system, and County services to meet future residential needs.
-Provide for sufficient infrastructure development through conditioning project approvals and implementing appropriate impact fees.
+TABLE 4-1: 2004 CoL Policy/Program USA COUNTY HO Objectives TABLE 4-1: 2004 COLUSA COUNTY HOUSING ELEMENT - PROGRAM EVALUATION MATRIX am 0bjectives am 0bjectives MATRIX Recommendations for the Housing Element Update County is in the process of updating its General Plan and will consider whether it is appropriate to include policies in the land use or agricultural sections of the General Plan to address buffering sensitive land uses from agricultural areas.
+Action Program 2.1 Continue to update the Land Use Element of the General Plan as necessary to provide for sufficient Annual review of available land following completion of The County is in the process of updating the General Plan as described in this program.
+As individual development projects are processed, each is reviewed iand area, circulation system, and county services to meet future residential needs.
+Provide for sufficient infrastructure development through conditioning project approvals and implementing appropriate impact fees. inventory (Program 1.2); 150 units, in conjunction with Program 1.5) for adequate infrastructure services and appropriate conditions and fees are applied.
+The County had adequate land to meet its residential needs throughout the previous RHNA cycle. infrastructure or where adequate infrastructure is planned, are provided when necessary.
 Action Program 2.2 Develop flexible land use regulations to not place undue restrictions on the siting of manufactured homes, and design standards which ensure that they are compatible in character with the surrounding community.
-Annual review of available land following completion of inventory (Program 1.2); 150 units, in conjunction with Program 1.5) Development of design standards The County is in the process of updating the General Plan as described in this program.
-As individual development projects are processed, each is reviewed for adequate infrastructure services and appropriate conditions and fees are applied.
-The County had adequate land to meet its residential needs throughout the previous RHNA cycle.
-The Zoning Ordinance allows manufactured homes in all residential districts as a permitted single family or duplex use.
+Development of design standards The Zoning Ordinance allows manufactured homes in all residential districts as a permitted single family or duplex use.
 This program does not provide clear direction regarding the changes to the Zoning Code that are necessary to permit manufactured housing in accordance with the requirements of state law.
-This program will be revised to regularly monitor available residential sites and to require that additional sites, with adequate infrastructure or where adequate infrastructure is planned, are provided when necessary.
 The Housing Plan will include a program to permit manufactured homes and establish design standards that are consistent with the requirements of state law.
 Action Program 2.3 Rental housing in the County area is primarily affordable compared to the majority of county Zoning Ordinance update and three This program has not been implemented.
 The County received five applications for second units during the planning period; each of the second units, including a The Housing Plan will include a program for the adoption and implementation of a second unit ordinance.